 Read more about the assessment of working ability from the website of the Unemployment Insurance Fund.

 Only the degree of severity of a disability is determined and social benefits are granted by the Social Insurance Board.
-Read more about the determination of the degree of severity of disability and social benefits for disabled persons from the website of the Social Insurance Board at 16106 or (+372) 612 1360 or write an e-mail to firstname.lastname@example.org.
+If you have any questions, call the information line of the Social Insurance Board at 16106 or (+372) 612 1360 or write an e-mail to firstname.lastname@example.org.